 How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

-Quick answer: Businesses in Denmark must register for VAT (“Moms”) when their annual taxable turnover exceeds 50,000 DKK over a 12-month period.
+Quick answer: Businesses in Denmark must register for VAT (“Moms”) when their annual taxable turnover exceeds 50,000 DKK within a rolling 12-month period.

 If you are starting a business, freelancing, opening an ecommerce store, or expanding operations into Denmark, understanding Danish VAT registration rules is essential.
-Registering correctly helps your business remain compliant, issue legal invoices, reclaim VAT on expenses, and avoid penalties from the Danish tax authorities.
+Proper registration helps businesses remain compliant, issue valid invoices, reclaim VAT on expenses, and avoid penalties from the Danish Tax Agency.

-This guide explains everything small businesses need to know about VAT registration in Denmark, including thresholds, CVR numbers, registration steps, filing obligations, and common mistakes to avoid.
+This guide explains how VAT registration works in Denmark, including thresholds, CVR numbers, registration steps, filing obligations, and common compliance mistakes.

 What Is VAT (Moms) in Denmark?

-VAT in Denmark is called Moms.
+VAT in Denmark is known as Moms.
 It is a consumption tax applied to most goods and services sold in Denmark.

 The standard Danish VAT rate is: